cardboard-iguana/cardboard-iguana.com/log/2022-02-27-itprotv-comptia-security-plus.md

 A URL Redirection Attack involves an attacker using legitimate (but poorly locked-down) redirect functionality to redirect a user from a (seemingly) legitimate URL to an attacker-controller URL.
 Basically another species of improper input handling.

 I found the explanation of DNS cache poisoning in Exam Cram somewhat confusing.
-Cloudflare’s is much clearer, and highlights that the underlying vulnerability is the lack of a full handshake with UDP packets.
+Cloudflare's is much clearer, and highlights that the underlying vulnerability is the lack of a full handshake with UDP packets.
 This means that all the attacker needs to do is respond to a DNS lookup from a recursive server using a forged reply *before* the legitimate authoritative server can respond.
-So this is both a species of MITM attack, and a race condition of sorts (in the sense that the attacker is racing the actual authoritative server, which I will acknowledge is not normally how “race condition” is used).
+So this is both a species of MITM attack, and a race condition of sorts (in the sense that the attacker is racing the actual authoritative server, which I will acknowledge is not normally how "race condition" is used).

 The main defenses against DNS cache poisoning are DNSSEC and limiting which domains local DNS servers will resolve.